robertjskelton/robertjskelton.github.io/_posts/2020-08-04-GX470-Reset-Maint-Reqd-Light.markdown

 Turn the odometer to ODO, where it shows your mileage.
 Not either of your Trip meters.

-Turn on the key.
+Turn off the key.
 Hold the reset trip button, then turn the key back to "On", but not starting it.
 Keep holding the button.

 The light will flash a few times, then go away.
 You can release the button now, you're done.